sitemindercodetest/email-service/README.md

 ### Features
 - Support name of the person in from, to, cc,bcc
 - Support email headers
-- Go through all other possible error scenario and provide custom error message if required
+- Go through all other possible error scenarios and provide custom error message if required
-- Change the FIFO SQS to have dead letter queue to push the messages that fail more than n times.
+- ~~Change the FIFO SQS to have dead letter queue to push the messages that fail more than n times.~~ (Manually configure a dead letter queue)
 - Discuss with product owner about supporting other features like HTML/Attachment and others.